-In October 2017, City Council authorized staff to execute an agreement of purchase and sale with Canada Lands for the eastern portion of the property at 1 Port Street East, including the basin water lot; the eastern breakwater water lot; and the parcel of land between Elizabeth and Helene streets south of Port Street.
+In October 2017, City Council authorized staff to execute an agreement of purchase and sale with Canada Lands for the eastern portion of the property at 1 Port Street East, including the basin water lot; the eastern breakwater water lot; and 2 acres of land between Elizabeth and Helene streets south of Port Street.
 As shown on Figure 1-1, the initial conveyance was completed on January 24, 2018 transferring the breakwater and a portion of the water lot into City ownership.
-The second conveyance will be triggered by the City engaging a contractor to undertake the marina construction and issuing a "Ready to Commence Construction" notice to Canada Lands.
+The second conveyance will be triggered by the City gaining approvals (including the EA) and engaging a contractor to undertake the marina construction and issuing a "Ready to Commence Construction" notice to Canada Lands.
 City Council has also authorized staff to move forward with a Marina Action Plan by pursuing external funding opportunities and undertaking the required Environmental Assessment and pre-design studies.

-2.2 ENVIRONMENTAL MANAGEMENT CONTEXT
+2.2 Environmental Management Context